Instructional Design Documents

 The benefits of this approach included a structured roadmap that maintained alignment and quality while still offering flexibility to adapt.
 The main challenge was balancing the rigor of ADDIE with the agility needed for a fast-moving topic like AI in logistics.
 Nonetheless, the combination of models improved the learning experience by ensuring clarity, relevance, and engagement, ultimately meeting both learner needs and instructional goals.

-Wk6: Applying Learning Theory & ID Models (Continuation)
+Wk6: Learning Theory/Models & Opening Presentation (Continuation)

 © 2025 SCM Trainer.
 Licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You may share and adapt this content for non-commercial use with proper attribution.